Pennsauken Library Rules & Procedures

 You may attempt to renew library items by telephone during regular business hours only.

-If you do not have a library account card and you want to use a computer terminal, you may pay a $3 fee for one 60-minute session daily.
-See the Computer and Wireless Policies and Procedures for more information.
+If you do not have a library card and you want to use a computer terminal, see the Computer and Wireless Policies and Procedures for more information.

 All public bulletin board notices must be approved by the director before they are to be displayed.
 Notices must be issued by non-profit organizations and must be of an educational and civic nature only.